 More than any skill, it was this spirit which Misbun imbued Lee with.
 Together they had eyes on one thing: Gold at the Olympics.

 But such was Lee’s talent, that he scooped nearly every other title along the way.
 He won four All-England titles and by time he retired this week, he had 69 titles to Misbun’s eight.

 Alas, he will be remembered for the three Olympic silver medals from 2008, 2012 and 2016.

 Lee himself knew he’d forever be cast as badminton’s most bejewelled bridesmaid – and predictably, his words after losing to Chen Long in Rio were: “I’ll be back.”

 But even then, Lee was already past his prime.

-Merely to watch him battle Chen, seven years younger his junior, was a sight to behold.
+Merely to watch him battle Chen, seven years his junior, was a sight to behold.
 The 34-year-old digging deep, straining every sinew, to produce his trademark leaping smash and twisty flicks.